software/hoardy-web/./extension/page/help.org

 Note the difference between stashed and saved reqres:

-To implement this, for each reqres in the archival queue, Hoardy-Web computes a bucket parameter from the appropriate “Bucket” setting, e.g.
+To implement this, for each reqres in the archival queue, Hoardy-Web takes a bucket value from a corresponding “Bucket” setting:

-Evaluation of the bucket parameter is done just before each archival attempt, so if the queue is not yet empty, and you disable Archive 'collected' reqres by, edit some of the “Bucket” settings, and enable it again, Hoardy-Web will start using the new setting immediately.
+Evaluation of bucket is done just before each archival attempt, so if the queue is not yet empty, and you disable Archive 'collected' reqres, edit some of the “Bucket” settings, and enable it again, Hoardy-Web will start using the new setting immediately.

 When exporting via saveAs, bucket value will be used in the file name of the generated fake-Download .wrrb file and the dumps will be split into separate fake-Download files by said bucket.
 I.e., internally, the bundle discussed above is actually a set of per-bucket bundle’s.

-When submitting to an HTTP server, Hoardy-Web will specify bucket as a query parameter (named “profile”, for historical reasons) to each HTTP POST request.
+When submitting to an HTTP server, Hoardy-Web will specify bucket as a query parameter (named “profile”, for historical reasons) to each HTTP POST request, which will cause the configured archiving server to put those WRR files into a directory with the same name.

 When stashing or saving to local storage, Hoardy-Web will record the value of bucket into each loggable before saving data to disk.
 If you restart your browser, thus starting a new Hoardy-Web session, Hoardy-Web will use the old stashed/saved bucket values for all new attempted archivals of old reqres generated by previous sessions.